Manu-js/React-Book-Catalog/README.md

 # Book catalog with React

+This is a books catalog made with react.js.
+You can manage genres and book and filter as well as filter by gender.

 ## Getting Started

 This project was bootstrapped with Create React App.
 You need a package manager installed (like npm or Yarn).
 Then you'll need to install create-react-app